Softphone: Communication protocols

 To communicate, both end-points must support the same voice-over-IP protocol, and at least one common audio codec.

 Many service providers use the Session Initiation Protocol (SIP) standardized by the Internet Engineering Task Force (IETF).
-Skype, a popular service, uses proprietary protocols, and Google Talk leveraged the Extensible Messaging and Presence Protocol (XMPP).
+Skype, a once-popular service, used proprietary protocols, and Google Talk leveraged the Extensible Messaging and Presence Protocol (XMPP).

 Some softphones also support the Inter-Asterisk eXchange protocol (IAX), a protocol supported by the open-source software application Asterisk.

 Features

 A typical softphone has all standard telephony features (DND, Mute, DTMF, Flash, Hold, Transfer etc.) and often additional features typical for online messaging, such as user presence indication, video, wide-band audio.
 Softphones provide a variety of audio codecs, a typical minimum set is G.711 and G.729.

 Requirements

 To make voice calls via the Internet, a user typically requires the following: